64kramsystem/personal_notes/topics/github_actions_apps.md

 Format/Clippy checks (with caching).
 WATCH OUT!
 For unclear reasons, this setup causes Clippy to check also dependencies (!).

+The cache is indexed by `Cargo.lock`; it may not be appropriate for all type of projects.

 ```yml
 # Default branch workflow